 - 2Range, MPG, CO2 & chargingImpressive claimed figures will be harder to match in real life, but the VW Golf GTE remains a very efficient car

-- 5Interior & comfort - currently readingThere's a cool design with some nice GTE-specific touches, but the Golf's infotainment system still leaves a lot to be desired
+- 5Interior, dashboard & comfort - currently readingThere's a cool design with some nice GTE-specific touches, but the Golf's infotainment system still leaves a lot to be desired